The Ultimate Guide to Scripting Languages

 What Are Scripting Languages?

 Scripting languages are programming languages that are designed for scripting.
 So, what is scripting?
-Scripting is the process of using a scripting language to write a short program that is executed one line of code at a time.
+Scripting is the process of using a scripting language to write a short program executed one line of code at a time.
 These programs do not need to be compiled before running.
 Instead, the application or shell that runs them interprets them line by line.

 Often, scripts contain instructions that a human operator could type in manually.
 The script automates these actions so that many lines of code can be run simply by running the script.
 These can be used to automate computer processes and generate web pages.